OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 |-----------|
 |Open Global Settings|

--   Set the corresponding COM port, verify from the device manager.
+-   Set the corresponding COM port to verify from the device manager.

 |![Set COM port](img/openCOM_3.png)|
 |-----------|